juliangyurov/HelloAndroidOnGithub/README.md

 You will be presented with a pop up screen with the title “Push Commits”.
 Click on “Define remote”.

-Open your GitHub repository in your web browser and copy the repository URL (ending in .git) in the section highlighted by the screenshot below.
+Open your GitHub repository in your web browser and copy the repository URL (ending in .git) .

 Enter this URL into the URL requested in the “Define Remote” pop up screen in Android Studio and press the “OK” button.